ZK-ACE: Frequently Asked Questions

 → Next 8 bytes → salt (reduced modulo p)

 The REV is a single Goldilocks field element (64-bit value < p = 2^64 - 2^32 + 1).
 The 256-bit mnemonic entropy is reduced to a 64-bit field element because the STARK circuit operates over the Goldilocks field.
 Combined with the salt (also 64-bit), the search space for an attacker is 128 bits classically, 64 bits post-quantum (Grover).
-The Rescue-Prime commitment adds a further layer: even knowing the REV and salt, the attacker would need to forge a valid STARK proof, which requires breaking 132-bit soundness.
+The Poseidon2 commitment adds a further layer for new vaults, and legacy Rescue-Prime vaults retain the same 128-bit post-quantum target; in both cases an attacker would still need to forge a valid STARK proof, which requires breaking 132-bit soundness.

 Why does IDcom change per chain?